Programs and Requirements

 Students who have earned a previous Bachelor's degree from an accredited college or university are exempt from LEP requirements with the exception of specific requirements associated with their chosen SCSU major.

-Students who have earned an Associate of Arts degree in Liberal Arts and Sciences from Gateway Community College with TAP-compliant Quantitative Reasoning and science courses since May 2011 are exempt from LEP requirements with the exception of Multilingual Communication, the Capstone, and any specific requirements associated with their chosen SCSU major.
+Students who have earned an Associate of Arts degree in Liberal Arts and Sciences from Gateway Community College with TAP-compliant Quantitative Reasoning and science courses since May 2011 are exempt from LEP requirements with the exception of the Capstone and any specific requirements associated with their chosen SCSU major.

-Students who have earned an Associate of Arts degree in Liberal Arts and Sciences: Humanities/Behavioral and Social Sciences Concentration from Housatonic Community College with TAP-compliant Quantitative Reasoning and science courses since May 2012 are exempt from LEP requirements with the exception of Multilingual Communication, the Capstone, and any specific requirements associated with their chosen SCSU major.
+Students who have earned an Associate of Arts degree in Liberal Arts and Sciences: Humanities/Behavioral and Social Sciences Concentration from Housatonic Community College with TAP-compliant Quantitative Reasoning and science courses since May 2012 are exempt from LEP requirements with the exception of the Capstone and any specific requirements associated with their chosen SCSU major.

 First-Year Experience at Southern